Skip to content

 • Warehousing

-When you work with a 3PL company, you are outsourcing your e-commerce logistics processes, bypassing the need to have an in-house logistics department or procedure.
+When you work with a 3PL company, you are outsourcing your logistics processes, eliminating the need to have an in-house logistics department or procedure.
 Third-party logistics companies can handle all or just parts of the logistics process for their clients.
-3PL companies aren’t the only option, however.

-Fourth-party logistics (4PL) was introduced to enhance the activities of 3PLs.
-A 4PL company is hired to control and manage all supply chain processes for businesses using a third-party logistics company.
+A fourth-party logistics (4PL) company) does not manage the physical logistics of a business.
+Instead, they are hired to control and manage all supply chain processes for businesses using a third-party logistics company.
 This partner will help with every step in the supply chain, including assessing, designing, building, running, and measuring solutions for their clients.
-A 4PL will oversee the warehouses, shipping companies, freights, and agents.
+A 4PL will oversee the warehouses, shipping companies, freight, and agents.

 Basics of Third-Party Logistics

-The 3PL company also contracts (or in some rare cases owns) a fleet of trucks that they provide their clients with for freight and shipping purposes.
+3PL companies also contract (or in some rare cases, own) transportation solutions that they provide their clients with for freight and shipping purposes.
 Third-party logistics companies may work with a variety of carriers to ensure that your orders are delivered to your customers.

 In addition to efficiency, a third-party logistics company can also help you reduce shipping costs and expedite delivery times, since they are working with many clients and can get bulk discounts for these services through their carriers.